-In this post, I’ll show you how to create a bar chart with Excel and then show you a better way with Venngage’s Bar Graph Maker.
+In this guide, I’ll show you how to create a bar chart in Excel, and then introduce you to a faster, more polished option using Venngage’s Bar Graph Maker, built for better visual impact and ease of use.

 Before I show you how to create a bar graph in Excel, let’s understand some basics first.